This post contains affiliate links. Please see our disclosure policy.

 • Dairy-free – Theoretically, this recipe would work with dairy-free milk and dairy-free butter sticks, but I haven’t tested it.

-How to Make this Recipe Step-by-Step:
+How to Make this Maple Biscuit Recipe:

-Step 1: Make the Biscuit Dough.
-Stir together the flour, sugar, baking powder and soda, salt, and cinnamon in a large bowl with a wooden spoon.
-Cut the cold butter into the flour mixture.
-Stir in the wet ingredients last – the egg, milk, maple syrup, and vanilla extract.
-You’ll have a slightly wet, shaggy dough.
-Allow it to chill 30 minutes.
+Step 1: Make the Dough.
+Stir together the flour, sugar, baking powder, baking soda, salt, and cinnamon in a large bowl.
+Cut in the cold butter.
+Stir in the egg, milk, maple syrup, and vanilla extract.

 A bowl of the shaggy biscuit dough.

 Step 2: Roll Out and Fold the Dough.
 Pat the dough into a thick rectangle on a clean work surace, then fold it in thirds like you’re folding a letter.
 Then, rotate the dough 90 degrees and roll the dough back out.
-Repeat this process 3 more times.
-(These steps are pictured below, from left to right, top to bottom).

 Four images of the dough being folded in thirds like a letter, and rolled back out.

-Step 3: Cut your biscuits.
+Step 3: Cut your Biscuits.
 Pictured below left is what the dough will look like after all the folds and roll-outs are complete.
 Roll the dough to a rectangle that’s 3/4″ on the final go, and use a biscuit cutter or similar size cookie cutter to cut your biscuits.

-Step 4: Bake the Biscuits.
-Place biscuits on a lined baking sheet and brush with heavy cream and top with cinnamon sugar.
-Bake as directed in the recipe, until the biscuits are golden brown and crisp on top.
 (Note – i made a mistake with my dough thickness on this batch, so they didn’t come out quite as tall as normal. the photo at the beginning of the post is accurate to how tall they will be.)

 Two images - one of unbaked biscuits on a baking sheet, and one of them brushed with heavy cream and sprinkled with cinnamon sugar.